The Patent Litigation Law Review: Slovenia

-Customs proceedings based on the EU Regulation 608/2013 concerning customs enforcement of intellectual property rights can be used in relation to patent infringement.
-However, although patentees sometimes do submit applications for actions by the competent customs authority (the Slovenian Financial Administration) in relation to their patents, seizures for patent infringement are very rare in practice.
-Said procedures are more common for trademark infringement.
+Customs proceedings based on the Regulation (EU) No. 608/201317 can be used in relation to patent infringement; however, although patentees sometimes submit applications for actions by the competent customs authority (the Slovenian Financial Administration) in relation to their patents, seizures for patent infringement are very rare in practice.
+Those procedures are more common for trademark infringement.

-Further, negative declaratory lawsuits are possible, requesting from the court to establish that a right is not infringed if the right holder's legal position is endangered.16
+Negative declaratory lawsuits are possible, requesting from the court to establish that a right is not infringed if the right holder's legal position is endangered.18

-As regards costs of proceedings, the total cost of appeal on infringement or on validity (which typically includes stamp duty and attorney fees) varies but would typically be about €20,000.
+With regard to costs of proceedings, the total cost of appeal on infringement or on validity (which typically includes stamp duty and attorney fees) varies but is usually about €20,000.
 The recoverable cost varies, depending mainly on the value of the dispute.
 For example, at a value of dispute of €500,000, the winning party could typically recover about €8,000 in costs.

 The year in review

-There are currently no particular hot topics developing in Slovenia and there is also no published forthcoming legislation significantly affecting patent litigation.
+There are currently no particular hot topics developing in Slovenia, and there is also no published forthcoming legislation that significantly affects patent litigation.

 1 Aleksandra Jemc Merc is a partner and Eva Gostiša is a senior counsel at Jadek & Pensa.